Root Samsung Galaxy S6 SM-G920F On Android 6.0.1 Marshmallow

 Step No 11: – This flashing process might take 30-50 seconds to finish the rooting process on your Galaxy S6 (SM-G920F).
 After the rooting process is completed, a Green Box with Pass text will appear in Odin, and your device will reboot automatically.

 Step No 12: – Now, disconnect your phone from the PC.
-Open Applications Menu on your Smartphone and find SuperSU App to check either your device is successfully rooted or not.
-If you can see the SuperSU app then you administrative rights over the internal file system of your device.
+Open Applications Menu on your Smartphone and Find SuperSU App to check either your device is successfully rooted or not if you can see the SuperSU app then you administrative rights over the internal file system of your device.

-You can also install Root Checker app to verify that your device is successfully rooted or not.
+You can also install the Root Checker app to verify that your device is successfully rooted or not.

 Let us know in the comments area below if you have any issue or question about the above-given guide.